Candy Stripe Nurses: Production

-Shooting
+Filming

 The film was shot at a hospital in Burbank.
 Holleb says Julie Corman gave the board of directors an expurgated copy of the script under the title of Angels of Mercy to get permission.

 Barbara Peeters was second unit director.
 According to Corman biographer Beverly Gray, it was Peeters who shot the sex scene in the gym involving Robin Mattson.

 Holleb says the hospital was at 95% capacity during the shoot, leading to frequent clashes between staff and crew.
 He says while shooting a scene in a linen closet with a topless Candice Rialson, someone from the linen service came in and saw her.
 Then an un-expurgated copy of the script was found and the unit was kicked out of the hospital.
 They had to move to another location, a former clinic, which did not match the original hospital.
 Holleb got the art director to put up a sign saying "this way to the new west wing" to justify the completely new look.

 Release

 The film was released on a double bill in some cities with The Swinging Cheerleaders.

 It was the last in the New World cycle of "nurse's pictures."
 Holleb later joked, "I like to think I killed the genre."

 Diabolique magazine said that "Rialson is vivacious and cheerful, delivering comic lines with aplomb and seeming almost wholesome as she constantly takes her clothes and off hops into bed with various men – she makes nudity and sex appear like natural, clean fun, never sleazy; you only wish she had a better storyline."

-Screeem magazine argued the film "showed that the nurse genre was all but played out: the three protagonists hardly interact with each other, and the medically-related aspects of the film's plot are minimal (the heroines aren’t even full-fledged nurses this time)."
+Screem magazine argued the film "showed that the nurse genre was all but played out: the three protagonists hardly interact with each other, and the medically-related aspects of the film's plot are minimal (the heroines aren’t even full-fledged nurses this time)."

 Filmink called it "a flawed movie, particularly suffering from the fact that the leads play hospital volunteers rather than nurses, and thus have less status.
 Furthermore, Maria Rojos seems to be off in her own movie."
 However it said the film "has plenty of energy, a bright theme song, Dick Miller playing a heckler, and most of all, some splendid performances from Rialson and Mattson" nothing that Matton's "romance with the jock is one of the best in the series; their seduction scenes in the gym are downright hot."